Using the Correct Verb Tense–Critical to Making an Impact on the Reader

-The Methods section is fairly clearly delineated between past and present tense.
+The Methods section fairly clearly delineates between sections written in past and those written in present tense.

 Use the simple past tense to talk about what you did.
-(Note that you will generally find the passive voice used when describing actions of the researchers.
+(Note that you will generally find the passive voice used when describing the actions of the researchers.
 This puts more focus on the actions being completed and less on the agents completing the action.
-Passive voice has become the general standard for research paper in recent decades, but it is okay to mix passive and active voice in order to make your paper more clear and readable.)
+Passive voice has become the general standard for research papers in recent decades, but it is okay to mix passive and active voice in order to make your paper clearer and more readable.)

 Use the present tense to refer to or explain diagrams, figures, tables, and charts.

 Example: “Table 5 shows the results of this first isolated test.”